 Like I said, I don’t envy them the task of following up such a masterpiece, whose creation relied on so many storied accidents.
-They tried to catch lightning in a bottle twice, though – 21st Century Breakdown tries to follow a similarly epic template, and the ball goes in the dirt with snore-fests like lead single “Know Your Enemy” and operatic flights that can’t match “Jesus of Suburbia” or “Homecoming.”
+They tried to catch lightning in a bottle twice, though – 21st Century Breakdown follows a similarly epic template, and the ball goes in the dirt with snore-fests like lead single “Know Your Enemy,” the title track, and operatic flights that can’t match “Jesus of Suburbia” or “Homecoming.”

 The exception is “21 Guns,” a beautiful ballad that stands alone on the album.
 The video won a VMA.
 Here it is.
-Note the use of the minor-key version of the Four Chords of Awesome and a chorus that blatantly riffs on “Canon in D.’
+Note the use of the Four Chords of Awesome and a chorus that blatantly rips off “Canon in D.’

-The lyrics are affecting, but choke a little on Billie Joe Armstrong’s own propensity for cliche and deep-sounding nonsense.
-Mostly, it’s a simple song that works (with a guitar solo that sounds suspiciously like the theme for Full House).
+The lyrics are affecting, but choke a little on Billie Joe Armstrong’s propensity for cliche and deep-sounding nonsense.
+Mostly, it’s a simple ballad that works (with a guitar solo that sounds suspiciously like the theme for Full House).

 The song is so good that it was one of a handful of 21CB cuts to make it into the Broadway musical version of American Idiot.
 Maybe this musical was inevitable, given the operatic nature of the album and its breakthrough success.
 The musical was a hit; it won two Tony Awards, ran for 422 performances at the St. James, and Armstrong himself memorably played St. Jimmy in numerous performances, to predictable standing ovations.

-A hit Broadway musical needs an Original Cast Recording to help cash in, and “21 Guns” was picked as a single from the OCR, with an accompanying music video.
+A hit Broadway musical needs an Original Cast Recording to help cash in.
+“21 Guns” was picked as a single from the OCR, with an accompanying music video.
 Here’s where we loop back to “This Is Me” and emotional manipulation.
-The “This Is Me” sing-through video and the “21 Guns” OCR video are intentionally weepy.
+The “This Is Me” sing-through video and the “21 Guns” OCR video are both intentionally weepy.
 Take a look:

-The soloists turn their dewey eyes up to the heavens, the ensemble bobs and dances as they sing their hearts out, faces contorted, summoning the emotion necessary for a professional ballad vocal performance, all the while looking slightly ridiculous and overblown as they try and hang all that emotion on Billie Joe’s thin lyrics.
-The cutaways are to the good-looking cast snuggling, bursting into laughter and tears, hugging, and celebrating in the studio with a decidedly Hooray-we-get-to-hang-out-with-Green-Day vibe.
-The close-ups of Mike Dirnt and Tre Cool looking like they are near tears really are a bit much.
+The soloists turn their dewy eyes up to the heavens, the ensemble bobs and dances as they sing their hearts out, faces contorted like an ugly-cry, summoning the emotion necessary for a professional ballad vocal performance, all the while looking slightly ridiculous and overblown as they try and hang all that emotion on Billie Joe’s thin lyrics.
+The cutaways are to the good-looking cast snuggling, bursting into laughter and tears, hugging, goofing off, and celebrating in the studio with a decidedly Hooray-we-get-to-hang-out-with-Green-Day vibe.
+The close-ups of Green Day band members Mike Dirnt and Tre Cool looking like they are near tears really are a bit much.

 Do my thoughts on this stupid video seem remarkably well thought-out?
-That’s because I’ve watched it fifty fucking times as well, because it does the same thing – locate the beat and … well, as Third-Eye Blind put it, “the four right chords that make me cry.”
+That’s because I’ve watched it fifty fucking times as well.
+It does the same thing as the “This Is Me” videos – locate the beat and … well, as Third-Eye Blind put it, “the four right chords that make me cry.”

 I can put myself on a high horse of criticism, and show that I know a little music theory and see the connective tissue of pop culture (or at least pop punk) and pretend that makes me smarter, or better.
 But the galling thing about these emotionally manipulative motherfuckers is that they have me, hook line and sinker.
 I may see through it, but I’m not immune.